UofABioinformaticsHub/Intro-Bash-Sept-2017/notes/5_SedAwk.md

 A final useful trick to be aware of is the use of an exclamation mark to reverse a command.
 A good example of this is the use of the command `!=` as the representation of *not equal to* in a logical test.

-# awk: A command and a language
+# `awk`: A command and a language

-Moving on to awk, this is a very useful tool which can be used either as a command, as well as functioning as it’s own language.
+Moving on to `awk`, this is a very useful tool which can be used either as a command, as well as functioning as it’s own language.
 We’ll just use it as a command today, and it is extremely useful for dealing with tab- or comma-separated files, such as we often see in biological data.

-The basic structure of an awk command is:
+The basic structure of an `awk` command is:
 `awk '/<pattern>/' file`

 `awk` will then search the file and output any line containing the regular expression pattern (kind of like `grep`).

-With awk, you can also use the format:
+With `awk`, you can also use the format:

 `awk '\{<code>\}' file`